penumbra1/hacker-feed/README.md

 ### Sorting

 I wish there were a performant way to order links by number of votes on the server.
 Sorting by length of related fields is [not implemented](https://stackoverflow.com/questions/53625619/query-to-get-data-ordered-by-the-number-of-items-in-a-relation) in Prisma yet.
 Counting votes for each link and sorting them on the client would break pagination and affect performance.
 For now, I'm sticking to sorting by scalar fields.

+### Mutations & cache

+To make use of [automatic updates](https://www.apollographql.com/docs/react/advanced/caching.html#automatic-updates) in Apollo, I rewrote voting mutations so that they return the updated links instead of votes.
+As the UI is mapped to links from the GET_FEED query, Apollo is able to figure out when the links have updated and rerender automatically without any update function 🔥

+Prisma doesn't return related data after a mutation (e.g. deleting a vote returns the vote id but not the link it belonged to).
+See issues: [1](https://github.com/prisma/graphcool-framework/issues/519), [2](https://github.com/prisma/prisma/issues/2347).